FairgateLabs/bitvmx-hackathon-games/backend/src/rpc/README.md

 - **to_id**: Target participant ID
 - **pending_responses**: Queue of pending response handlers keyed by correlation ID
 - **ready**: Flag indicating if the client is ready to handle messages

-### Correlation System

-Automatic correlation ID generation and matching between requests and responses based on message content and UUIDs.
-See [Correlation ID System](#correlation-id-system) for details.

-### ChainedMap

-A data structure that maps correlation IDs to queues of response handlers, allowing multiple handlers to wait for the same response.

 ## Core Functions